StateSmith/tutorial-2/lesson-1/README2.md

 # Open vscode In Project Repo Root (Or Each Lesson Dir)
 Why?
 Simply because the `.vscode/settings.json` files in each lesson directory (or repo root) are setup to load the StateSmith plugin when you open a drawio file.
-More [info here](https://github.com/StateSmith/StateSmith-drawio-plugin/wiki/Installation) if you want to use different paths.
+More info available on [Use with vscode wiki page](https://github.com/StateSmith/StateSmith-drawio-plugin/wiki/Use-with-vscode) if you want to use different paths.